Transformers Explained: Your AI Deep Dive (2026)

 Where Are Transformers Used?

-- Audio Processing: Transformers are being used for speech recognition and music generation.
+- Audio Processing: Transformers are used for speech recognition, music generation, and audio event detection.

 Common Mistakes When Working with Transformers